SofaDefrost/Tutorials/W-Gripper/docs/modeling.md

 ### with Tetrahedra

 Tetrahedrons mesh are generated with CGAL plugin which uses the notion of restricted Delaunay triangulation.
 Tetrahedrons mesh are robust and always work for complex volumes.
-It is used as any 3D volume, regardless of shape or topology, can be meshed with it.
+It is used as any 3D volume, regardless of shape or topology, which can be meshed with it.
 Tetrahedral meshing is easily automated and requires no user input while creating a mesh.
-It required more computational resources but lead to more accurate results.
-Quadratic mid-side node tetrahedra elements are good for bending dominated problems as compared to linear tetrahedra elements which yeild unacceptable approximations.
+It requires more computational resources but lead to more accurate results.
+Quadratic mid-side node tetrahedral elements are good for bending dominated problems as compared to linear tetrahedral elements which yeild unacceptable approximations.
 Quadratic mid-side node tetrahedral elements can predict the local stress concentration very well, they can also be used for contact problems to achieve accurate results.

 ### with Hexahedra